 Last year, I changed careers from Tech Writing to Developer Relations at Cockroach Labs.
-This blog post details how the Flex Friday, Learning is Good, and Roachermobile programs at Cockroach Labs helped me reinvent my career.
+This blog post details how an investment in employees' careers and development, as well as the Roachermobile programs at Cockroach Labs helped me reinvent my career.

 My first job out of college was in 2009 as an Electronics Engineer in India, testing electronic circuits and writing datasheets.
 I liked the documentation tasks more and switched to tech writing full-time.
 After 5 years as a tech writer in India, I realized I had run the course of being a self-taught tech writer and moved to the US to pursue a formal education in technical communication.